blackmirror-media/BMPickerModal/README.md

 ## Requirements

-Built in Swift 3 for iOS 8.0+.
+Built in Swift 4 for iOS 10.0+.
 All devices supported. can be used in both Swift and in ObjectiveC projects.

-You will need Xcode 8 for version 1.1.x and above.

-For older projects using Swift 2, use version 1.0.x.

 ## Adding BMPickerModal To Your Project